What is your shipping policy?

-You can also choose to do store pick-up with us at any of our five locations.
+You can also choose to pick up your order at any of our five locations.
 For more information regarding shipping, visit our shipping policy page.

 What is your return policy?

 We have a 30-day return policy on electronics.
-If there is any malfunction, please return it with the original copy of the receipt.
+If there is any malfunction, please return the item with the original copy of the receipt.

 What should I do if I feel I've been overcharged?

-Contact us or come to the store with your original receipt and overcharged items as soon as possible.
+Contact us or come to the store with your original receipt and items you have been overcharged with as soon as possible.
 Ask to speak with the manager.

-Why do you sell expired food, I thought it's illegal?
+Why do you sell expired food?
+Isn't that illegal?

 any other qualities claimed by the manufacturer